 If you follow my Facebook page, you may know that I am embarking on an adventure in beekeeping.
 Don’t ask me how that happened as I have a healthy respect for and natural fear of stinging insects.
-But with the the assistance of my friends at Tractor Supply Company and generosity of the folks at Harvest Lane Honey, I am well on my way to becoming a beekeeper!
+But with the the assistance of my friends at Tractor Supply Company and generosity of the folks at Harvest Lane Honey, I am now a beekeeper!
 When I told Gail about this most unlikely turn of events, she shared a little bit about her adventures in beekeeping with me.
 I am beyond thrilled to present to you the first of an untold number of articles by, and collaborations with, the patron saint of poultry, Gail Damerow!

 How Chickens and Honey Bees Are the Same, Only Different, by Gail Damerow